Nephos/todo/README.md

 # todo

-write task in your terminal
+track your todo lists in your terminal

 ## Installation